-488 Albert Street is a one-storey office building constructed in 1994 with 30,278 square feet of leasable space.
-It is located at the western perimeter of downtown Nanaimo's town centre where the retail sector has benefited from an expanding market and above average regional spending.
-488 Albert Street is 100% occupied with 47% of the space occupied by the key tenant BCBC (Children and Families).
+488 Albert Street is a two-storey Class A office building constructed in 1994 with 30,278 square feet of leasable space.
+It is located on the western boundary of downtown Nanaimo's Town Centre, close to the many shops and restaurants of the Downtown Heritage District and within minutes of the Inner Harbour waterfront area.
+488 Albert Street is 100% occupied with the entire building leased to different arms of the BCBC (British Columbia Buildings Corporation)